 Health Information Manager

-When you want to contribute and have a job that is important and benefits individuals, working in healthcare is a perfect option.
+If you want to have a job that is important and benefits individuals, working in healthcare is a perfect option.
 Not everyone is cut out for the hands-on work that nurses and allied health professionals do.

+Looking at all the career paths mentioned, managerial skills play a key role.
 You can still make a real difference working as an administrator with strong management skills and healthcare experience.
-To ensure that medical facilities perform as they should and that patients benefit from high-quality treatment, these practitioners are critical.